open-sense/core/README.md

-OPNsense GUI and system management
+opensense GUI and system management
 ==================================

-The OPNsense project invites developers to start contributing to the code base.
+The opensense project invites developers to start contributing to the code base.
 For your own purpose or even better to join us in creating the best open source firewall available.